mfarooq95/PyruleChampion/README.md

 # PyruleChampion
-A Breath of the Wild game data API
+A Breath of the Wild API providing in-game data